Foldings in relatively hyperbolic groups: Folds and applications

 \begin{enumerate} \item Whenever peripheral stars are introduced or modified, only the vertex groups of a single vertex (usually the central vertex) and the edge elements are specified, as everything else is then implicit. \item Whenever a trivial segement is deleted this can also affect trivial peripheral stars in the sense that some edges of the star get deleted.
 If all (at most two) edges of a trivial peripheral star are deleted then the whole star is deleted. \end{enumerate}

-We may further assume that $L\ge \nu(G,\PP,X,M)$ and therefore $L>|g_e|_X$ for all essential edges $e\in EA$.
-An analysis of the proof of Corollary~\ref{cor:main} actually implies that this also follows from the choice of the various constants.
+Let $L$ be the constant from the conclusion of Corollary~\ref{cor:main}.
+We may assume that $L\ge \nu(G,\PP,X,M)$ and therefore $L>|g_e|_X$ for all essential edges $e\in EA$.
+An analysis of the proof of Corollary~\ref{cor:main} actually implies that this also follows from the choices of the various constants.

 \begin{enumerate} \item[(A1)] \begin{enumerate} \item This case is very similiar to step (3) in the prenormalization procedure in Section~\ref{Sec:GP}.
 Let $s$ be the trivial segment of $\A$ which $t$ passes through exactly once.
 Let $g:=g_1\nu_\mathcal{A}(t)g_2^{-1}$, where $g_1$ is the label of the reduced path in $C_i$ from $c_i$ to $t_-$ and $g_2$ is the label of the reduced path from $c_j$ to $t_+$ in $C_j$.
 Clearly $g\in P_{m_i}$